Design & Selection – Vent Tape Not Required Plastic H & U-Profiles Yellow What not to do – Ouch!

 - Touch up paint?
 For bronze use Rust-Oleum, Bright Coat, Metallic Finish – Dark Bronze #7713.

 Access to the ridge to install and/or seal the flashing may also be achieved by placing 2ʼ x 3ʼ sheets of plywood, with Non-Slip Rug Padding glued to the back, over the installed poly.
 Use 3M #90 spray glue.
 Advance planning to proceed as described in the previous paragraph may result in an easier install.
+One can also simply wear clean sneakers, when walking over polycarbonate, and make sure to step on or close to framing below.
 Your situation and skill level will dictate the best way to proceed.

 Other Questions: Main FAQ Page Polycarbonate General FAQs Hardware & Tape FAQs